JacksonKuo/blog/_posts/2025-2-27-app-defense-part-8.markdown

 # Future Todos

-I learned that Java exception are slow and in a web app they should be avoided for performance sensitive code.
+I learned that Java exceptions are slow and in a web app they should be avoided for performance sensitive code.
 There's a couple of alternatives for error handling, like returning `nulls`, using `Optional<String>`, error codes, Result class.
-This is something I should explore more and then refactor my code.
+This is something I should explore more and then refactor my code later.

 # References
 [^1]: *(As of Spring Boot 2.1, we no longer need to load the SpringExtension because it's included as a meta annotation in the Spring Boot test annotations like @DataJpaTest, @WebMvcTest, and @SpringBootTest.)*